What is genital herpes?

 - Feeling scared to have sex.

-Antiviral medicines for genital herpes work best when they are taken as soon as symptoms are noticed.
+Antiviral medicines work best when they are taken as soon as symptoms are noticed.
 For that reason, people with herpes should keep a supply of the medicine on hand.

 People with impaired immune systems may be more likely to: